raulcf/raulcf.github.io/log.md

+- Aug'25.
+Speaker at the <a href="https://sites.google.com/ttic.edu/incentivesdatasharing/home?authuser=0">Incentives for Collaborative Learning and Data Sharing.
+TTIC Summer Workshop</a>
 - Jul'25.
 Gave an overview talk on Data Ecology at UChicago CS's summer school.
 - Jun'25.
 Co-organized, with Eugene Wu, a panel on "What is next for academic database management?" at SIGMOD'25.